 Insurance Coder: Job Description and Education Requirements

-Insurance coders enter medical records information into a database to ensure reimbursement for healthcare services.
-They typically complete a certificate or degree program and are employed in hospitals or physicians' offices.
+Insurance coders enter patients' medical records information into a database to ensure reimbursement for healthcare services.
+They typically complete a certificate or degree program and are employed with hospitals, insurance companies or physicians' offices.
 Opportunities exist for insurance coders to become certified specialists through the American Health Information Management Association.

 Job Description for Insurance Coders

 Insurance coders are trained to read medical diagnoses, conditions and treatments on patient records and use industry-standard coding systems, such as CPT (Current Procedural Terminology), that are entered into healthcare databases.
 They have a working knowledge of common insurance reimbursement options and sources, such as Medicare, Medicaid and private insurance, as well as the Health Insurance Portability and Accountability Act (HIPAA).

 The U.S. Bureau of Labor Statistics (BLS) projected a 22% increase in employment for medical records and health information technicians from 2012-2022 (www.bls.gov).
 This growth was expected to stem from the increase in medical procedures and the responsibilities associated with electronic data.
 In May 2013, the BLS reported a national mean wage of $37,710 annually, with most people in this occupation earning salaries between $22,700 and $57,320.